RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

     ![Customize model deployment](assets/7-foundry-use-connected-resource.png)
 1. Select **Deploy**

-You now have an embedding model that you will use later in the BYOD lab.
+You now have an embedding model that you will use in the BYOD lab.

 ### 7.1.5 Set up Azure Blob Storage